masseck/FibPho-PinkyCaMP/README.md

 ### Fiber Photometry data analysis for dual color recordings with a TDT System

-The purpose of this Jupyter notebook is to analyze Fiber Photometry Data recorded by a TDT system
+The purpose of this Jupyter notebook [Fiber-Photometry-Analysis-PinkyCaMP]() is to analyze Fiber Photometry Data recorded by a TDT system

 The notebook is  adapted from  Thoam Akam & Lauren Burgeno by referring to [Simpson et al. 2023](https://www.sciencedirect.com/science/article/pii/S0896627323008905)